ni/measurement-plugin-converter-python/README.md

 ### Description

-- NI Measurement Plug-In Converter for Python is a CLI tool used to convert python measurements to NI measurement plug-ins.
+- NI Measurement Plug-In Converter for Python is a CLI tool used to convert Python measurements to NI measurement plug-ins.

 ### Code Setup